JiahuaDong/HFC/README.md

 sh scripts/cifar/task10.sh
 ## Results
-The results of CILformer will be  written in './traning_log'.
+The results of HFC will be  written in './traning_log'.

 # Acknowledgement
 Thanks for the great code base from https://github.com/DRSAD/iCaRL and https://github.com/arthurdouillard/dytox.